Legal & policies

 Can I get a refund if I change my mind?

 Possibly.
 Eligibility depends on what you booked and when you notify us.
 If clinician time, diagnostics or theatre allocation has already been committed, refunds may be reduced or not available.
-Send your details via the form and we’ll confirm your options.
+Send your details via the refund request form and we’ll confirm your options.

 Do you refund consultation fees?